williammollers/housing-regression-ironhack-midtermproject-nov-2020/README.md

-*Instructions: Click on the raw button in the upper right hand corner of this box.
-Copy and paste the template into the README.md document on your github.
-Fill in the titles, information and links where prompted!
-Feel free to stray a bit to suit your project but try to stick to the format as closely as possible for consistency across DSWG projects.*

-# Project Name
+# IRONHACK MIDWAY PROJECT: Case Study Regression (HOUSE SALES IN SEATTLE)
-This project is a part of the [Data Science Working Group](http://datascience.codeforsanfrancisco.org) at [Code for San Francisco](http://www.codeforsanfrancisco.org).
-Other DSWG projects can be found at the [main GitHub repo](https://github.com/sfbrigade/data-science-wg).
+This project is a part of the Data Analytics Bootcamp Oct 2020 - Jan 2021 at [IRON HACK, Berlin, Germany ](https://www.ironhack.com/en/data-analytics).

-#### -- Project Status: [Active, On-Hold, Completed]
+#### -- Project Status:  [Completed]

 ## Project Intro/Objective
 The purpose of this project is ________.
 (Describe the main goals of the project and potential civic impact.
 Limit to a short paragraph, 3-6 Sentences)